cwgaldino/inkslide/README.rst

     pip install beautifulsoup4
     pip install lxml

-Additionaly, the scripts uses the inkscape internal pdf converter to convert svg files to pdf.
+Additionally, the scripts uses the Inkscape internal pdf converter to convert svg files to pdf.
 In case it fails, it falls back to python libraries to do te conversion

 1. svglib
 2. reportlab